You are here: Home > Your visit > Patient leaflets > Surgery services > Dual procedure—gastroscopy and colonoscopy (West Mid)

 What options are available for the procedure?

-Sedation via a needle: If you chose this option we will give you a sedative via a needle in your arm.
+Sedation via a needle: If you choose this option, we will give you a sedative via a needle in your arm.
 This is not a general anaesthetic but will make you relaxed and may make you feel sleepy.
-If you have sedation you will need to rest on a trolley, in recovery area, for at least an hour afterwards until the effects of the sedation have worn off.
+If you have sedation, you will need to rest on a trolley, in the recovery area, for at least an hour afterwards until the effects of the sedation have worn off.
+The nurses will give you written discharge information, including the advice that for 24 hours after sedation you should not drive, ride a bicycle, operate machinery, take sedatives, drink alcohol, or sign legal documents.
+If you are having sedation, you must organise for someone to take you home after the test and be with you for 24 hours.

 What should I do before I come in?

 The success of the colonoscopy depends on how clean your colon is.
 Cleansing your colon before a colonoscopy is called bowel preparation.
 It involves drinking sachets of bowel preparation (laxative) to empty your bowels before your test.
 It is very important you read and follow the bowel preparation instructions and low fibre diet before your procedure.
-If your bowel is not empty enough your procedure may be cancelled and repeated on another occasion.
+If your bowel is not empty enough, your procedure may be cancelled and repeated on another occasion

 Your prep will be posted to you once the nurses have a completed a telephone pre-assessment with you and you have confirmed your attendance.
 You may be asked to collect your prep from the unit should it not arrive on time.

-If we are unable to contact you for the pre-assessment and you do not respond to texts or voicemails, your procedure will be cancelled and you may be discharged back to your GP.
+If we are unable to contact you for the pre-assessment and you do not respond to texts or voicemails, your procedure will be cancelled, and you may be discharged back to your GP.

 If you are having sedation, remember to arrange for an adult to take you home after the test and be with you for 24 hours.